 "Partnership-based Practice"

-Alt text for
+Alt text for Figure 3: Map of stakeholder consultations and methodologies applied

 Infographic map of Australia and the Pacific showing stakeholder consultations by country, with coloured country callouts and text boxes connected to each location.
 A large green silhouette of Australia sits at left; smaller coloured island shapes to the northeast represent Papua New Guinea (blue), Solomon Islands (purple), Vanuatu (green), Fiji (orange), and Samoa (blue).
 Each country callout lists the number of stakeholders consulted and the number of consultations: